Hi! I'm ClareCoach, NLP Practitioner, Environmentalist, Explorer, Speaker and Marine Debris Expert.

 Influenced by a family trauma, in 2017 Clare flipped her life around.
 She quit the legal profession to follow her values and build on her passion for wellness, adventure and marine conservation.
 She is now a qualified coach, motivational speaker and sustainability consultant.
 Clare’s life experience has given her a unique toolkit that enables her to communicate on many levels.
 This allows her to help you to deliver the best for yourself, your project or your business.

 Clare’s passion for sustainability and the environment comes from first hand experience.
 She has saved turtles and their eggs from the hands of poachers in Costa Rica, helped build grey water circles in a remote village in Guatamala and seen piles of burning plastic while teaching at a remote school in Cambodia.
 Clare has paddled both the width of Britain and the Length of Wales fishing rubbish out of our waterways to raise awareness about plastic pollution.
 She has also featured in international, local and regional press.

 Clare has also worked within a team for not-for profit Incredible Oceans to deliver outreach at large scale public events.
 These include Whalefest (at the Brighton Centre), the Steppes Beyond Festival (at the Royal Geographical Society), The World Travel Market and Telegraph Outdoor Show (both at the Excel in London).

-Clare’s adventures for 2019 include remote working in California, scuba diving remote Cocos Island, kayaking and cleaning up remote Scottish beaches, paddle boarding Scotland coast to coast, cycle touring Wales and an adventure with her Mum, who a few years ago spent 2 months in intensive care battling for her life against sepsis, pancreatitis and multiple organ failure.
+Clare’s adventures for 2019 include remote working in California, scuba diving remote Cocos Island, kayaking and cleaning up remote Scottish beaches, paddle boarding Scotland coast to coast and an adventure with her Mum, who a few years ago spent 2 months in intensive care battling for her life against sepsis, pancreatitis and multiple organ failure.